ajayjaswani/MYCOM-Docs/README.md

 # MYCOM-Docs
-Docs and Files related to MYCOM
+Docs and Files related to VIL-MYCOM Setup